cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 Recently-separated clan members cannot use keys on your castle heart.\
 (The exact timeframe can be configured by an admin.
 Default 48 hours.)

+## Unrestricted actions

+If an enemy could do it, your clan can do it too.
+Looting boxes, harvesting the garden, etc.\
+Put some thought into how you build your castle!

 ## Clan privileges